 Inventory, lb : 0

-Lucy™Glo apples are medium to large fruits, averaging 7 to 10 centimeters in diameter, and have a round to conical shape.
-The skin is smooth, slightly bumpy, thin, and yellow with pale green undertones, occasionally covered in lenticels and flushed with pale red blush.
-Depending on the individual fruit, the red-pigmented flesh can also be seen through parts of the thin skin, creating a multi-colored appearance.
-Underneath the surface, the flesh is marbled with red, pink, and white hues and has an aqueous, semi-granular, and crisp, snap-like consistency, encasing a central core filled with tiny, black-brown seeds.
-Lucy™Glo apples have an initially tart, berry-like flavor balanced with a candy-sweet, tangy finish.
+Lucy™Glo apples are a medium to large varietal, averaging 7 to 10 centimeters in diameter, and have a round to conical shape with flat shoulders, a broad, curved middle, and a tapered, narrow base.
+The apple's skin is smooth, slightly bumpy, taut, and thin, showcasing a golden yellow hue, sometimes with pale green undertones.
+The surface also exhibits prominent pale lenticels and patches of red blush created from sun exposure during cultivation.
+A unique characteristic of Lucy™Glo apples is the ability to see shades of the pigmented flesh through the thin skin, creating a multi-colored, variegated appearance.
+The flesh is marbled with red, pink, and white hues and has an aqueous, semi-granular, and crisp, snap-like consistency.
+Each Lucy™Glo apple will have a unique flesh pattern and coloring, and the apples contain a moderately-sized central core filled with tiny, black-brown seeds.
+Lucy™Glo apples have an initially tart flavor balanced with a sweet, tangy finish.

 Recipes that include Lucy™Glo Apples.
 One is easiest, three is harder.